Voyager of the Seas

-Voyager of the Seas is the lead ship of the of cruise ships operated by Royal Caribbean International (RCI).
-Constructed by Kværner Masa-Yards at its Turku New Shipyard in Turku, Finland, she was launched on November 27, 1998, and formally named by two-time gold medal winning Olympic figure skater Katarina Witt on November 20, 1999.
+Voyager of the Seas is the lead ship of the of cruise ships operated by Royal Caribbean International.
+Constructed by Kværner Masa-Yards at its Turku New Shipyard in Turku, Finland, she was launched on November 27, 1998, and formally named by two-time gold medal-winning Olympic figure skater Katarina Witt on November 20, 1999.

 Royal Caribbean Line announced the suspension of its operations until June 13, 2020, due to the COVID-19 pandemic.
 On May 26, 2021, the CDC approved RCL to resume operations in June.